nwisbeta/github.io/index.md

 summary: An overview of NWIS work on Health APIs, based on the FHIR specification.
 ---

-NHS Wales Informatics Services (NWIS) are using a Health Application Programming Interface (HAPI) FHIR server to test and build a library of RESTful Application Programming Interfaces (APIs) that implementers can adopt to simplify integration and interoperability with NHS Wales National Architecture.
+NHS Wales Informatics Services (NWIS) are opening up a suite of test APIs for third parties when developing integrations with NHS Wales systems.

-The project will provide access to the NHS Wales architecture in incremental phases, using internet-based application programming interfaces (APIs).
-The initial phases deliver access to test case APIs.
+The project will incrementally provide access to the national architecture using web APIs.

+The intial suite of APIs will be implementations of the FHIR specification.
+A HAPI FHIR Server has been made available for test purposes.

 {% include links.html %}